idd-lab/BACE1_de_novo_design/README.md

 + Compound 96: 10.5281/zenodo.18851235

 + Compound 73: 10.5281/zenodo.18851674

++ Compound 104: 10.5281/zenodo.19382117

++ Verubecestat: 10.5281/zenodo.19384070

+5_Colab_Notebooks/ Summarizes all Colab Notebooks in LBDD pipeline and MD production, and post-MD processing workflow and procedure.

+6_Other_Codes_And_Data/ Contains Python scripts for specific procedures with instructions of use.

 📜 Citation & Usage
 If you utilize the code, generative models, or raw simulation data provided in this repository, please cite the main manuscript alongside the specific Zenodo DOIs associated with the datasets.